kemstevens/some_code_standards/README.md

 We separate formatting-only commits from substantive feature development so that future log reviewers will be able to find the changes that are meaningful and ignore the changes that are purely eye candy.

+## Python

+Python scripts intended to be used on the command line should include `--help` and describe relevant configuration paraneters.

+## Shebangs

+The first line of every python file should be a shebang

+            #!/usr/bin/env python3

+The first line of every shell file should be a shebang:

+            #!/usr/bin/env bash

+## Jupyter Notebooks

+Jupyter notebooks enable the combination of documentation (include Latex), source code, and visualization.

+Prior to committing Jupyter notebooks to a version controlled repository (e.g. git), run the "restart kernal and clear all outputs" so the output from cells is not included in the repo.
+The purpose of this policy is to keep the diffs in the repo logs free of clutter unrelated to the committed change.

 ## Other Random Bits